 - Demonstrate the knowledge base, skills, and attitudes consistent with industry expectations for entry-level employment.
 Graduates will be able to meet competency requirements set out by the National Association of Pharmacy Regulatory Authorities (NAPRA).

-- Grade 12 English (minimum grade C) or equivalent*
+- English 12 (minimum grade C) or equivalent**

-- Grade 12 Biology (minimum grade C) or equivalent
+- Biology 12 or an acceptable Human Anatomy and Physiology Course (minimum grade C) or equivalent*

 - Grade 11 Chemistry (minimum Grade C) or equivalent*